csswizardry/csswizardry.github.com/_posts/2017-01-17-ack-for-css-developers.md

 [Ack](http://beyondgrep.com/) is a powerful and very user-friendly alternative to grep.
 Designed for programmers, it’s purpose-built to run searches over source code.
-By default it will ignore your `.git` or `.svn` directories, and you can tell it which types of files you’d like it to look for!
+By default it will ignore your `.git` or `.svn` directories, and you can tell it which types of files you’d like it to search in!
 For example:

 ```
 $ ack --html "foo"
 ```

-Will search for the string `foo` only in your HTML files.
+…will search for the string `foo` only in your HTML files.
 Neat, huh?

 I use Ack as part of auditing a project, or when trying to find my way around a larger codebase.
 It’s also pretty useful for tracking down bugs and oddities.
 In